GenericMappingTools/GMTjl_doc/documentation/modules/grdgravmag3d.md

 If two grids are provided then the gravity/magnetic effect of the volume between them is computed.

 - **C** or **density** : -- *density=??*\
     Sets body density in _SI_.
-Append either a constant, the name of a grid file or a GMTgrid grid with variable densities.
+Append either a constant, the name of a grid file or a \myreflink{GMTgrid}
+    grid with variable densities.
 This option is mutually exclusive with **mag_params**

 - **F** or **track** : -- *track=xy_loc*\